-To the Board of Directors and Stockholders of Frequency Electronics, Inc.
+To the Board of Directors and Stockholders of Frequency Electronics, Inc.:

-In our opinion, the consolidated financial statements listed in the index appearing under Item 14(a)(1) on page 50 present fairly, in all material respects, the financial position of Frequency Electronics, Inc. and its Subsidiaries as of April 30, 2001 and 2000, and the results of their operations and their cash flows for each of the three years in the period ended April 30, 2001 in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 14(a)(2) on page 50 presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
-These financial statements and the financial statement schedule are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements and the financial statement schedule based on our audits.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+In our opinion, the consolidated financial statements listed in the index appearing under Item 14(a)(1) on page 47 present fairly, in all material respects, the financial position of Frequency Electronics, Inc. and its subsidiaries as of April 30, 2002 and 2001, and the results of their operations and their cash flows for each of the three years in the period ended April 30, 2002 in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 14(a)(2) on page 47 presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+These financial statements and the financial statement schedule are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements and the financial statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements, assessing the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-PRICEWATERHOUSECOOPERS LLP Melville, New York June 27, 2001
+PRICEWATERHOUSECOOPERS LLP Melville, New York June 26, 2002

-FREQUENCY ELECTRONICS, INC. and SUBSIDIARIES Consolidated Balance Sheets April 30, 2001 and 2000
+FREQUENCY ELECTRONICS, INC. and SUBSIDIARIES Consolidated Balance Sheets April 30, 2002 and 2001

-ASSETS: 2001 2000
+ASSETS: 2002 2001

-(In thousands)

-Current assets:
+Current assets: (In tl housands)

-Cash and cash equivalents\$ 2,121 \$ 4,994
+Cash and cash equivalents \$ 5,383 \$ 2,121

-Marketable securities 33,407 36,013
+Marketable securities 30,848 33,407

-Accounts receivable, net of allowance

-for doubtful accounts of \$190 15,160 9,590
+Accounts receivable, net of allowance for doubtful accounts of \$124 in 2002 and \$190 in 2001 11,725 15,160

-Inventories 20,471 13,307
+Inventories 19,601 20,471

-Deferred income taxes 4,313 1,940
+Deferred income taxes 3,645 4,313

+Income taxes receivable 1,328

-Prepaid expenses and other 4,662 1,329
+Prepaid expenses and other 1,350 4,662

-- -

-Total current assets 80,134 67,173
+Total current assets 73,880 80,134

-Property, plant and equipment, at cost, less accumulated depreciation and
+Property, plant and equipment, at cost, less accumulated depreciation and amortization 11,361 11,997

-amortization 11,997 9,040

-Deferred income taxes 69 600
+Deferred income taxes 280 69

-Intangible assets 4,987 -
+Goodwill, net of amortization in 2001 4,938 4,987

-Other assets 4,852 4,034
+Other assets 5,552 4,852

-Total assets\$: == 102,039 \$80,847 ======
+Total assets \$ 96,011 ======= \$102,039 ======